 Prepare for a career working in a construction team or running your own business.

 Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in the building industry.
 Choose from programmes in Painting and Decorating, Bricklaying, Carpentry and Joinery or Multi-Trades.

 The staff here at MidKent College are well-qualified and highly-experienced craftspeople.
-They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.
+They will use the well-equipped workshop facilities to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

 What will I learn?